paynl/nodejs-sdk/README.md

-# Pay.nl NodeJS SDK
+# PAY.nl NodeJS SDK
-SDK for pay.nl allowing you to manage your pay.nl transactions in nodeJS
+SDK for PAY.nl allowing you to manage your PAY.nl transactions in nodeJS

 ## Installation
 ```bash